 Green Cilantro Chutney

 You can’t have Indian food without chutneys – the array of sides you see at Indian buffets can range from tamarind to coconut.
+If there was an OG, must have chutney, I think it is this one.
 This green chutney is one of our favorites, equal parts fresh and spicy, we both grew up eating green chutney sandwiches – white bread slathered with butter and chutney with sliced cucumbers and tomatoes!

 We love to whip this up to use in a variety of ways: